beurdouche/ietf-mularczyk-mls-splitcommit/draft-todo-yourname-protocol.md

     [**TODO: this will likely NOT work since AFAIR the NEW context is used to do HPKE encryption, so we need all path to decrypt.
 I don’t know how this helps security in any way.**]
-  * Remove the `mac_tag`
 2. Else if the commit removes the receiver
   * Remove the `path`
 {{Delivering Split Commits without the Ratchet Tree}} considers DS's that do not know the ratchet tree.

-A receiver group member who remains in the group after the commit processes a SplitCommitMessage using the following steps:
+A receiver group member processes a SplitCommitMessage using the following steps:
 1. Process the `split_commit_message` MLSMessage to recover `split_commit`.
 2. Verify that `path` contains exactly one ciphertext.
 Recover `path_secret` by decrypting that ciphertext.